sjhalayka/marching_cubes/README.md

-Marching Cubes, and the box-counting dimension of a quaternion fractal.
+Marching Cubes, and the box-counting dimension of the surface of a quaternion fractal.